What does Patricia mean?

 Patricia▼ has 1 more different form via Trisha: Treasha.

 Presented below is the birth name popularity of Patricia for girls.
 Patricia reached its peak position of #3 in the U.S. during the years 1950-1959, and is currently at #739.
-(Top 1000 Baby Names Statistics, 2014)
+(2014 Birth Statistics)

 Shown below is an analysis of the popularity of Patricia and corresponding names.
-Popular alternative forms of Patricia (#739 a year ago) are Latrice, Pat, Patrica, Patrice, Patsy, Patti, Pattie, Patty, Tricia and Trisha.
-Adoption of these girl names was at its peak during 1960-1969 and is now significantly lower, with versions such as Patricia, Pattie, Patty, Tricia and Trisha becoming somewhat dated.
-(Top 1000 Baby Names Statistics, 2014)
+Popular alternative forms of Patricia (#739 a year ago) appearing in the Top 1000 are Latrice, Pat, Patrica, Patrice, Patsy, Patti, Pattie, Patty, Tricia and Trisha.
+Adoption of these girl names was at its peak during the years 1960-1969 (usage of 0.5436%) and is now significantly lower (usage 0.0237%, down 95.6%), with versions such as Patricia, Pattie, Patty, Tricia and Trisha becoming somewhat dated.
+(2014 Birth Statistics)